Enhancing Safeguarding in Efforts to Address Modern Slavery through the UN’s Sustainable Development Goals

 This guidance is needed to ensure the highest safeguarding standards in the context of international development research, which presents specific situations in which harms that can occur are different to international development more broadly.

-Science on the Frontline
+Science on the frontline

 Overview

-Conflict zones and areas of hostility and instability are inherently dangerous and pose significant threat to life, which means conducting scientific research in these places can be challenging, if not impossible.
+Conflict zones and areas of hostility and instability are inherently dangerous and pose significant threats to life, which means conducting scientific research in these places can be challenging, if not impossible.
 Unfortunately, this means that there are large parts of the Earth that remain scarcely explored, and, as a result, a significant amount of potential scientific knowledge being left undiscovered or lost.

 This event was part of British Science Week 2020.